bradsmialek/code-401-java-prework/no-android/README.md

 * [Effective Java (3rd Edition)](https://www.pearson.com/us/higher-education/program/Bloch-Effective-Java-3rd-Edition/PGM1763855.html)
   * **Effective Java** is an excellent reference for Java fundamentals.
 The author offers in-depth explanations about how core language features work and offers advice about the best ways to use them.
 The Third Edition goes in-depth explaining many new modern Java features introduced in Java versions 7 and 8.
 * Obtain a [Seattle Public Library](https://www.spl.org/) card for free.
-You will have access to their e-book environment as well as free access to many Java and Android books.
+You will have access to their e-book environment as well as free access to many Java books.

 ### Active Assignments
 Having a level of comfort with the basic skills and tools you’ll be using